On-Campus Saliva COVID Testing:

 Assistance for Students With Hunger Issues

 If you are having a hard time affording food, please contact Jamie Hawkins.
 Ms. Hawkins may be able to assist you in obtaining services in the community.
 You may also be eligible for SNAP (Supplemental Nutrition Assistance Program) You can apply online at Supplemental Nutritional Assistance Program External link (SNAP).
-Island Harvest External link is available to help you complete the application.
+Health and Welfare Counsel of Long Island is available to help you complete the application.

 Assistance for Student Wanting to Quit Tobacco Use